tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: has Acted Upon Information Element
 - Definition: Describes the ActedUpon InformationElements assessed by a DataQualityNeed about which Assertions arising from the DataQualityNeed would apply.
 - SubClass Of: hasInformationElement
-- Comments: Provides a relationship between bdqffdq concepts and the information elements that are ActedUpon in a test.
+- Comments: Provides a relationship between bdqffdq concepts and the InformationElements that are ActedUpon in a test.
 - View in: [term-list](../list/bdqffdq/index.md#hasActedUponInformationElement)

 ********************